mrexodia/Plexi/README.md

 ## Plexi (command line)

-The Plexi project ([Program.cs](https://github.com/mrexodia/Plexi/blob/master/Plexi/Program.cs)) is a simple command-line interface that works with pipes (for Linux/OSX users).
-The following command will execite a pipeline of the `Negative` and `Rotate` processors (defined in [Program.cs line 57](https://github.com/mrexodia/Plexi/blob/master/Plexi/Program.cs#L57)) on `images/lena_color.jpg`:
+The Plexi project ([Program.cs](https://github.com/mrexodia/Plexi/blob/master/Plexi/Program.cs)) is a simple command-line interface that works with pipes (for Linux/OS X users).
+It also works on images of arbitrary sizes.

+The following command will execute a pipeline of the `Negative` and `Rotate` processors (defined in [Program.cs line 57](https://github.com/mrexodia/Plexi/blob/master/Plexi/Program.cs#L57)) on `images/lena_color.jpg`.

 ```bash
 mono bin/Debug/Plexi.exe Negative,Rotate < images/lena_color.jpg > output.png
 ```

-The [test](https://github.com/mrexodia/Plexi/blob/master/Plexi/test) script for OSX allows you to quickly execute a pipeline on an image and view the results (this does the same as the command above):
+The [test](https://github.com/mrexodia/Plexi/blob/master/Plexi/test) script for OS X allows you to quickly execute a pipeline on an image and view the results (this does the same as the command above):

 ```bash
 ./test images/lena_color.jpg Negative,Rotate